Red House Farm

 Red House Farm is a residential area of Newcastle upon Tyne, about 4 mi north west of the city centre.
 It is bordered by Fawdon to the south and North Gosforth to the north.
 It is a small residential area of primarily semi-detached houses and flats.
 It is also home to some small independent retailers and The Northumbrian Piper restaurant and pub.
-The Red House Farm area is served by a number of local bus routes.
+The Red House Farm area is served by a number of local bus routes and home of the famous jor.